vuori/weasel-pageant/README.md

 A previous version of this manual suggested using the `-a` flag to set a fixed socket path which could be reused by all open WSL consoles.
-Due to the limitations of WSL-Win32 interop, this would cause problems including hanging SSH agent connections and hanging `conhost` processes in many use cases.

-Therefore, unless you have a specific need for it, *the `-a` flag should be removed from your `weasel-pageant` startup command*.
-A `weasel-pageant` instance will then be started for each WSL console you open, but will be reused by any sub-shells of that window (when `-r` is given).
+Due to the limitations of WSL-Win32 interop, this causes problems including hanging SSH agent connections and hanging `conhost` processes in many use cases.
+Unless you have a specific need for a fixed socket path, it is better to remove the `-a` flag froom your `weasel-pageant` startup command.
+A `weasel-pageant` instance will then be started for each WSL console you open.

+However, with Windows 10 version 1809 or newer, it is now possible to use a fixed socket path reliably.
+In addition to the `-a` flag, also set the `-b` to prevent the `weasel-pageant` process from exiting with its parent console.
+For example to create a persistent socket in your home directory:

+    eval $(<location where you unpacked the zip>/weasel-pageant -rb -a $HOME/.weasel-pageant.sock)

 ## Options